carlosplanchon/firmauy/docs/trust-anchors.md

 fetches revocation data and fails the chain (`hard-fail`) if the certificate is revoked or that data cannot be obtained.

-For **cédula** signatures, `--check-revocation` currently **cannot succeed**: the leaf certificate's CRL distribution point is on the Ministerio del Interior server (`ca.minterior.gub.uy`), which has been decommissioned and returns `HTTP 501`.
-Since revocation is `hard-fail`, unreachable revocation data fails the chain.
-Use the default (no `--check-revocation`) until the CRL endpoint is restored.
+For **cédula** signatures this needs the Ministerio del Interior CRL endpoint (`ca.minterior.gub.uy/crls/`) and the national root's CRL (`acrn.crl` on AGESIC/UCE).
+When last checked (2026-07-03) both returned `HTTP 200` (the cédula CRL is a ~13 MB file), so the chain's revocation data was reachable.
+Revocation is `hard-fail`, so every CRL in the chain must be reachable at check time or the chain fails, and this has not been re-confirmed end-to-end against a live cédula signature.
+The default (no `--check-revocation`) stays fully offline.

 ## Validity over time